Learning & Skills Platform

 With up to 5,000 employees, Dorset Council is responsible for a range of services which support local residents.
 Their previous Totara LMS with Learning Pool presented several challenges around employee engagement, ensuring compliance training was up to date and limited LMS functionality.
 The team at Dorset Council needed a more modern approach to learning and development, one that would provide a better return on investment and give their employees an engaging user experience.

-THRIVE Learning and Skills Platform was the answer
+THRIVE Learning & Skills Platform was the answer

 The L&D team chose to move away from a traditional learning management system and look for a more modern solution.
 An intuitive look and feel were essential to increase usability across the organisation.
 Lauren Gosson, L&D Consultant at Dorset Council shared why they chose THRIVE: